Australian Yang Hengjun to face court in Beijing on espionage charges

 By Cate Cadell and Kirsty Needham

-Beijing, May 27 (Reuters) - A Beijing court will hear an espionage case on Thursday against Australian blogger Yang Hengjun, detained by Chinese authorities two years ago as he arrived from New York, against a backdrop of worsening ties between the two nations.
+BEIJING, May 27 (Reuters) - A heavy police presence has engulfed a Beijing court where the espionage case against Australian blogger Yang Hengjun, detained by Chinese authorities two years ago, will be heard on Thursday against a backdrop of worsening ties between the two nations.

 Australia has complained that Chinese authorities have not provided "any explanation or evidence for the charges", prompting a rebuke on Saturday from the Chinese embassy in Canberra, the Australian capital.

-Human rights lawyers Mo Shaoping and Shang Baojun will represent Yang when he appears at Thursday's proceedings in the Beijing No. 2 Intermediate People's Court, which will be closed to the public.
+Human rights lawyers Mo Shaoping and Shang Baojun will represent Yang when he appears at Thursday's proceedings in the Beijing No. 2 Intermediate People's Court, which was closed to the public.

+Police lined the front of the court, their presence extending a block away, and checked the identities of journalists who were refused entry.

 Yang's wife, Yuan Xiaoliang, who has been unable to see him since the couple were stopped at the southern airport of Guangzhou in January 2019, applied to attend the court hearing but was rejected, friends told Reuters.